erikw/nestedtext-ruby/README.md

 * assert that the parsed values are like the expected
 * automatically convert them to Ruby class instances like Integer, Float, etc.

 The reference implementation in Python [lists](https://nestedtext.org/en/latest/examples.html) a few examples of Python validators.
-For this Ruby implementation of NestedText, I've successfully paired it with [RSchema](https://github.com/tomdalling/rschema).
+Here below is an example of how this Ruby implementation of NestedText can be paired it with [RSchema](https://github.com/tomdalling/rschema).

 ## Example
 The full and working example can be found at [erikw/nestedtext-ruby-test](https://github.com/erikw/nestedtext-ruby-test/blob/main/parse_validate.rb).